bradhowes/morkandmidi/README.md

 # MorkAndMIDI

-A really thin Swift layer on top of [CoreMIDI](https://developer.apple.com/documentation/coremidi) that opens a virtual MIDI destination and port and connects to any MIDI endpoints that appear on the network, no questions asked.
+A really thin Swift layer on top of [Core MIDI](https://developer.apple.com/documentation/coremidi) that opens a virtual MIDI destination and port and connects to any MIDI endpoints that appear on the network, no questions asked.